 The foundation was certified as a tax exempt organization by the Internal Revenue Service under section 501(c)(3) on August 9, 2007.
-That qualifies us to receive tax deductible bequests, devises, transfers, or gifts under sections 2055, 2106 or 2522 of the code.
-The foundation is made up of 15 board members – most directly related to a Tay-Sachs patient's.
-The corporate office is in Cleveland, Ohio but board members and supporters live through-out the United States.
+As of December 31, 2015 and retroactive to the five years previous the CTSF's designation has been upgrade to Public Charity.
+All donations are tax deductible to the fullest extent of the law!!!
+The foundation is made up of 11 board members – most directly related to a Tay-Sachs patient's.
+The corporate office is in Phoenix, Arizona but board members and supporters live through-out the United States.

 Research projects already exist that have shown promise for curing disease like Tay-Sachs, but many of them fade away to do lack of funding.
 A Tay-Sachs Gene Therapy Consortium has shown great promise in animal models, but has slowed and become more expensive due to toxicity issues.
 We believe we have fixed those issues and are pushing towards clinical trials in early 2017.
-A GM2 inhibitor (NB-DGJ) has shown excellent result in laboratory setting to reduce the waste product created in brain cells.
-The problem is the drug is not produced for human subjects because there is not enough demand (that is code for no profit margins).
-The science is ready to breakthrough but funding is lagging behind.
-The are just beginning a new Inhibitor project at Boston College on a drug believed to be more effective than ND-DGJ and less expensive (Jan 2016).
+A GM2 inhibitor (3f) has shown excellent result in laboratory setting to reduce the waste product created in brain cells.
+Research at UC Davis combining gene therapy with bone marrow transplants has shown great promise and is moving to Pre-IND in 2017.
 The new model for research is a dedicated, motivated partnership between the research groups and the activists.
 Tay-Sachs disease has the dedicated, motivated research team in place - we need to supply the activists with funds to move the research forward.

 Once the cure is found, the foundation will focus on education and screening.
 We will spread the word about Tay-Sachs disease and its treatment.
 We will help to educate people in high risk populations about screening for the Tay-Sachs gene.